Happenstance & Whimsy is owned and operated by Australian creatives Ben and Jacqueline Hoole.

 Ben's been an avid multimodal artist (writing, photography and visual art) since childhood, and has been a prolific commercial web, graphic and product designer/ digital artist for much of the past 20 years.

 Ben holds an undergraduate degree in commerce, a Master's degree in business administration and a Master's degree in professional education and training.
 He has 30 years small business experience, and has run our Australian company (Maestro Arts Pty.
 Ltd.) since 2001.

-When not creating art, or running our company, Ben can typically be found in the gym or dojang, having been heavily involved in bodybuilding and boxing/ martial arts for over 30 years.
+When not creating art, or running our company, Ben can typically be found in the gym or dojang - he's a black belt martial artist who's been heavily involved in bodybuilding and boxing/ martial arts for over 30 years.
 He also runs our companion website, ANARK® (https://anark.com.au), from which we distribute our sporting goods and clothing lines.

 Jacqueline Hoole (nee.
 Manditch) - Betty Bunhead & Friends (Betty Bunhead Headwear)

 A classical ballet teacher with over 30 years experience, Jacqueline has - over the years - trained some of the country's leading dancers, including Olivia Bell, Principal Dancer with The Australian Ballet 2007-2013, Ella Havelka, (The Australian Ballet), and a number of other soloists and other artists who have danced with the Australian Ballet and other professional companies.
 Jacqui's depth of professional experience within the dance industry has enabled her to develop a keen eye for what works - and what doesn't - on stage, and this is reflected in her unique dance headwear designs.